waltr21/343/c-lectures/PITCHME.md

 Which brings us to a very important point:

 The compiler doesn't actually create executable files.
 It creates object files.
-The **liner** links together the files into an executable.
+The **linker** links together the files into an executable.
 ---
 **Compilation**
 ***